vbaconnet-ledger/developer-portal/_docs/NA/u_troubleshooting.md

 ### Application Stalled

-An application stalling when run on the device (the device's screen freezes and stops responding to APDU) could be caused by a number of issues from the SE being isolated due to invalid handling of SEPROXYHAL packets, to a core fault on the device (perhaps due to a misaligned memory access or an attempt to access restricted memory).
+An application stalling when running on the device (the device's screen freezes and stops responding to APDU) could be caused by a number of issues from the SE being isolated due to invalid handling of SEPROXYHAL packets, to a core fault on the device (perhaps due to a misaligned memory access or an attempt to access restricted memory).
 If this occurs, it is best to attempt to simplify the app and strip away as much code as possible until the problem can be isolated.

 ### Unaligned RAM access